 - Failure to disclose: Reporting child sexual abuse is a community-wide responsibility.
-All adults in Victoria who have a reasonable belief that an adult has committed a sexual offence against a child under 16 have an obligation to report that information to the police.2 - Failure to protect: People of authority in our organisation will commit an offence if they know of a substantial risk of child sexual abuse and have the power or responsibility to reduce or remove the risk, but negligently fail to do so.3 - Any personnel who are mandatory reporters must comply with their duties.4
+All adults in Victoria who have a reasonable belief that an adult has committed a sexual offence against a child under 16 have an obligation to report that information to the police1. - Failure to protect2: People of authority in our organisation will commit an offence if they know of a substantial risk of child sexual abuse and have the power or responsibility to reduce or remove the risk, but negligently fail to do so. - Any personnel who are mandatory reporters must comply with their duties3. - This statement is also compliant with the Children's Guardian Act 2019 (NSW) and the Child Wellbeing and Safety Act 2005 (Vic), which outline the legal obligations for reporting and managing child protection concerns.
+Apprenticeships Are Us Ltd ensures that mandatory reporting protocols are followed, and that all staff and volunteers are trained to recognize the signs of child abuse and neglect.